 • deal with correspondence,

-• collect and circulate any relevant information within the Group.
+• collect and circulate any relevant information within the Charity.

 (c) The duties of the Treasurer are to:

-• be responsible for the financial affairs of the Group
+• be responsible for the financial affairs of the Charity

-• keep proper accounts that show all monies collected and paid out by the Group
+• keep proper accounts that show all monies collected and paid out by the Charity

 (d) The duties of the Fundraising and Events Officer are to: